We hate reading that as marketers. But sometimes it really is like that. For marketing’s biggest questions, the answer is: it depends.

 - Abandoned cart – Keep it short and simple.
 Remind without pushing, perhaps offering an incentive if they return and buy what was in their cart.

-- Action-triggered emails – A good chance to quickly offer positive reinforcement for the action and to offer another CTA.
+- Action-triggered emails – A good chance to quickly offer positive reinforcement for the action and another CTA.

 Marketing is a spectrum between initial exposure and the sale.
 Determine where your email lands on that spectrum.
 Place emails across that spectrum and test how many and what kinds of words work best.

 It depends on a lot of factors.
-Use this information to start experimenting with the goal of getting more from your email efforts.
+Use this information to start experimenting to get more from your email efforts.

 Let us know what you think: